 Find out all about bringing your canine companion for a day out at Calke Abbey.

 Croome is the perfect place for a walk whatever the season.
-With dog friendly maps, downloadable walks, water bowls, waste bags, tether points and waste bins we hope you enjoy your walkies.
+With dog friendly maps, downloadable walks, water bowls, waste bags, and waste bins we hope you enjoy your walkies.

-It's great to see dogs and dog lovers enjoying the estate so bring your pooch along and explore our walks.
+It's great to see dogs and dog lovers enjoying the estate so bring your pooch along and explore the walks.

 Find out more about dog-walking at Charlecote.
-The parkland is open from 9.00am in 2018 so you can enjoy a quieter stroll.
+The parkland is open from 9am so you can enjoy a quieter stroll.

 Explore some of the Peak District with your faithful companion.